You may be a hardCORE gym junkie, but do you know how to engage your core muscles?

 Expert tip: Make sure to maintain contact between your lower back and the floor.

-Now you know it: the core strength goes way beyond six-pack abs.
+Now you know it: the core strength goes way beyond six-pack ab muscles.
 It provides support for your entire body and enhances your overall athletic performance.
 You’ll be faster and stronger.